James Shaw Kennedy: The Peninsula

+Waterloo

-At the siege and the Battle of Salamanca, in the retreat from Burgos, Shaw, still a subaltern, distinguished himself and in July 1812, was promoted to captain.
-At the end of the year, he had to return to England due to ill health.
-In April 1813, Shaw joined the senior department of the Royal Military College, Sandhurst.
-He returned to active service, and at the Battle of Waterloo on 18 June 1815, he was assistant quartermaster-general with the Third Division of Charles Alten.
-The Third Division, during the late afternoon of 18 June, had to defend its position against repeated French cavalry charges and Shaw was struck in the side and out of action for a period.
+He later returned to active service, and at the Battle of Waterloo on 18 June 1815, he was assistant quartermaster-general with the Third Division of Charles Alten.
+During the late afternoon of 18 June that Division had to defend its position against repeated French cavalry charges and Shaw was struck in the side, putting him out of action for a period.
 During the battle, one of his horses was killed and another wounded under him.
-Shaw, by his reconnoitring skill and tactical judgment, was of the greatest assistance to Alten and to Wellington, who promoted him brevet major in July, and brevet lieutenant-colonel in January, 1819.
+Shaw's reconnoitring skill and tactical judgment was of the greatest assistance to Alten and to Wellington, who promoted him brevet major in July the same year.

+His famous Notes on Waterloo (with an appendix giving a Plan for the defence of Canada) would be published fifty years after the battle, though he wrote it in 1863.
+It was the first work to divide the battle into five distinct but interrelated parts: a framework of the battle which was later to be used by other historians.

+Calais and home service

-During the occupation of France by the allied army, Shaw was commandant of Calais from 1815 to 1818, and on his return to England, was employed as a staff officer in the north.
-In this capacity, he was called upon to deal with the Manchester riots of 1819.
+During the Allied army's occupation of France Shaw was commandant of Calais from 1815 to 1818, receiving the new Waterloo Medal in 1816 and going on half-pay on 25 March 1817.
+On his return to England, he was employed as a staff officer in the north, in which role he was called upon to deal with the Manchester riots of 1819.
+He was also made a brevet lieutenant-colonel in January 1819.

-Manchester

-Shaw was put on half pay 25 March 1817, and was not called back to active service until 1826 when he was appointed assistant adjutant-general in Belfast, but within less than a year he transferred to Manchester where, over the next nine years, he dealt with several outbreaks of civil disorder which had their origins in the widespread dissatisfaction with working conditions.

-Royal Irish Constabulary

-Shaw in 1829 declined Sir Robert Peel's offer of the position of first commissioner of the newly formed Metropolitan Police.
-He was inspector-general of the Royal Irish Constabulary (RIC) from 1836 to 1838 during which time he raised and organized a force of 8000 men.
-Afterwards, Shaw led a retired country life for ten years.

-Liverpool and ill health

-In 1848, during the Chartist movements, Shaw Kennedy as he was then known (see family below) was called upon to command at Liverpool, and soon afterwards was offered successively a command in Ireland and the governorship of Mauritius.
-Ill-health compelled him to decline these.
-A little later he briefly took up an offer of the Scottish command, but was again forced to retire due to ill health.
-In 1852, Sir William Napier, referring to Shaw Kennedy, said that, "He is, perhaps, with the exception of Lord Seaton, the very ablest officer in the service".